jtauber/greek-inflexion/README-morphgnt.md

 `@0` means no stem could be guessed.
 This normally means a missing `stemming.yaml` rule.

-6. modify `./morphgnt_generate.py` to test your new lexicon
+Run `./morphgnt_generate.py` with appropriate arguments to test your new lexicon.

 Failures could just be mistakes you made in step 5 or could be missing `stemming.yaml` rules.